voxpupuli/puppet-consul/README.markdown

 Do not use duplicate names, and remember that the ACL ID (a read-only property for this type) is used as the token for requests, not the name

+Optionally, you may supply an `acl_api_token`.
+This will allow you to create ACLs if the anonymous token doesn't permit ACL changes (which is likely).
+The api token may be the master token, another management token, or any client token with sufficient privileges.

 ##Limitations

 Depends on the JSON gem, or a modern ruby.